rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient "gods"

-As our modern worldview continues its nihilistic decline, we see the resurgence of ancient idols, symbols of ancient "gods".
+As our modern worldview continues its nihilistic decline, we see the resurgence of ancient idols, symbols of these ancient "gods".
 These are the ancient powers and principalities making themselves manifest for our worship, that is, principalities that we participate within.

 Let's explore some examples.